sirlordt/memory_guard/README.md

 - **Nested Try Blocks**: The library fully supports nested try blocks up to 3 levels of nesting, which has been thoroughly tested.
 While deeper nesting levels have not been explicitly tested, the implementation is expected to work correctly with more levels of nesting (with approximately 70% confidence).
 - **Platform Compatibility**: The library is primarily designed for Linux/Unix systems and may not work correctly on all platforms.
-- **Recovery Limitations**: MemoryGuard cannot recover from all types of memory access violations.
+- **Recovery Limitations**: TryCatchGuard cannot recover from all types of memory access violations.
 Some severe memory corruptions may still cause the program to crash.
 - **Signal Handler Conflicts**: The library may conflict with other libraries that install their own SIGSEGV signal handlers.
 The included `modify_catch2.sh` script addresses this for Catch2 testing framework.
 - **Performance Overhead**: There is a small performance overhead due to the signal handling mechanism, especially in multi-threaded applications.

 ## Important Notes

-1. Always call `memory_guard.hpp|memory_guard::unregisterThreadHandler()` when a thread that uses MemoryGuard terminates to avoid memory leaks.
+1. Always call `try_catch_guard::unregisterThreadHandler()` when a thread that uses TryCatchGuard terminates to avoid memory leaks.
 2. The `_try` and `_catch` macros must be used together, similar to standard try-catch blocks.
-3. MemoryGuard is designed for development and debugging purposes.
+3. TryCatchGuard is designed for development and debugging purposes.
 In production environments, it's generally better to fix the underlying memory access issues rather than relying on catching segmentation faults.

 ## License